rubyguides

 Ruby’s freezing mechanism is fundamental to its object model.
 When you freeze an object, you prevent any modifications to its internal state.
 This is particularly important in concurrent programming where multiple threads might access the same data structures.

 In Ruby 3.0 and later, string literals are automatically frozen by default.
-This was a significant change that improved performance and encouraged immutability.
-You can still create mutable strings dynamically, but string literals are always frozen.
+This change improved performance and encouraged immutability.
+You can still create mutable strings dynamically, but string literals are frozen unless you explicitly duplicate them.

 The freeze method affects the object itself, not the variable holding it.
 This means you can reassign a variable pointing to a frozen object, but you cannot modify the frozen object through any reference.